StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 # Final Tips

-Press S key (Search Memory), select Hex and then type our value in Hexadecimal/Hex (0x3fe38e3b).
+Press the S key on your keyboard (Search Memory), select Hex and then type our value in Hexadecimal/Hex (0x3fe38e3b).
 Then click on Search All.

 ![image](https://i.imgur.com/7ef8geC.png)